Coal Point

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Coal Point has an exceptionally high national income level based on the latest Australian Taxation Office (ATO) data compiled by AreaSearch for the financial year 2023.
-The median income among taxpayers in Coal Point is $64,574, with an average income of $91,786.
-These figures contrast with those for the Rest of NSW, which are $52,390 and $65,215 respectively.
-Using the Wage Price Index growth rate of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $70,295 (median) and $99,918 (average).
-According to Census data, household, family, and personal incomes in Coal Point are concentrated at the 71st percentile nationally.
-Income distribution shows that 28.1% of the population (492 individuals) fall within the $1,500 - 2,999 income range, which is consistent with broader trends across regional levels showing 29.9% in the same category.
+Coal Point's income level is exceptionally high nationally, per latest ATO data aggregated by AreaSearch for FY2023.
+The suburb's median income among taxpayers is $64,574 and average income stands at $91,786.
+This compares to Regional NSW's figures of $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since FY2023, current estimates would be approximately $70,295 (median) and $99,918 (average) as of September 2025.
+Census data shows household, family and personal incomes in Coal Point cluster around the 71st percentile nationally.
+Income distribution reveals that 28.1% of the population falls within the $1,500 - $2,999 income range, consistent with broader trends across regional levels showing 29.9% in the same category.
 Notably, 36.6% of residents earn above $3,000 per week, indicating strong economic capacity throughout Coal Point.
-After accounting for housing costs, residents retain 89.5% of their income, reflecting robust purchasing power.
+After housing costs, residents retain 89.5% of their income, reflecting robust purchasing power.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income